dvanherbergen/robotframework-formslibrary/README.md

 * support upside down dropdown (see failing test)
 * Attach to running process instead of launch new one
 * test screenshot
-* add sample jnlp file
-* add sample test cases
+* add sample test case

 ## Support